tranquilcarbon/Recipe_Book/Snacks/Cookies/Smarties Oat Cookies.md

 6. Divide the cookie dough mixture into 16 portions using your hands to roll each one into a ball.
 7. Place balls of cookie dough onto lined baking trays and bake for 12-14 minutes.
 8. As soon as they come out of the oven, press Smarties into the top of each cookie.
 Leave to cool for at least 5 minutes on the baking trays before moving to wire racks to cool fully.
-# Storage Instructions
-According to Copilot, a safe guess would be:
-- that they can be stored in a air tight container for approximately a week.
-- If refrigerated, they can be stored for over two weeks.
-- If frozen, they can be stored for a month or longer.
 ## Alternative Recipes or implementations

 # Storage Instructions